wandb/docs/docs/guides/registry/create_registry.md

 ---

 # Create a custom registry
 Create a custom registry within an organization.
-Custom registries are particularly useful for organizing project-specific requirements that differ from the default, core registries that W&B creates by default.
+A custom registry is particularly useful for organizing project-specific requirements that differ from the default, core registry that W&B creates by default.

 For example, you might want to create a custom registry for evaluating or fine-tuning datasets.

-1. Navigate to the Registries App in the W&B App UI.
+1. Navigate to the Registry App in the W&B App UI.
-2. Within **Custom registries**, click on the **Create registry** button.
+2. Within **Custom registry**, click on the **Create registry** button.
 3. Provide a name for your registry in the **Name** field.
 4. Optionally provide a description about the registry.
 5. Select who can view the registry from the **Registry visibility** dropdown.
 See [LINK] for more information on registry visibility options.